apache/arrow-js/dev/release/docs.md

 Note that we don't need to touch the `gh-pages` branch manually.
 It's completely maintained automatically.
 If the `gh-pages` branch doesn't exist, it's created automatically.
-If your fork is bigger by the `gh-pages` branch, you can delete the `gh-pages` branch.
+If your fork repository's size becomes bigger by the `gh-pages` branch, you can delete the `gh-pages` branch.
 Because it has only temporary data and can be generated automatically.

 You need to enable GitHub Pages on your fork repository.
 See [DEVELOP.md](../../DEVELOP.md#how-to-preview-documentation-on-your-fork-repository) how to enable GitHub Pages on your fork repository.